Darxo/Hardened/README.md

 - **Sanguinary** is completely reworked.
 It now causes your Cleaver Attacks to apply 5 additional bleed stacks, if the attack applied at least one bleed stack
 - **Savage Strength** now reduces fatigue cost of weapon skills by 20% (down from 25%).
 It now grants Immunity to Disarm
 - **Shield Expert** no longer grants 25% increased shield defenses and no longer prevents fatigue build-up when you dodge attacks.
 It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user
 - **Shield Sergeant** is completely reworked.
-It grants **Shieldwall** effect to all allies who have a shield equippe, at the start of combat.
+It grants **Shieldwall** effect to all allies who have a shield equipped, at the start of combat.
 It now causes allies within 3 tiles to imitate shield skills for free that you use during your turn.
 It also allows you to use **Knock Back** and **Cover Ally** on empty tiles
-- **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
+- **Skirmisher** is completely reworked.
+50% less Initiative penalty from Body Armor Weight.
+Unaffected by **Encumbrance**
 - **Small Target** now also reduces the chance to take a hit to the head by 10%
 - **Spear Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer provides a free spear attack each turn.
 Instead it now grants 15% more Melee Skill while you have Reach Advantage
 - **Survival Instinct** is completely reworked.
 It grants 1 stack at the start of each battle.
 It grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
 Every stack grants 10 Melee Defense and 10 Ranged Defense